KnowageLabs/Knowage-Documentation/functionalities-guide/Chart/ka_user_chart.rst

 The chord diagram requires a dataset that have a column with numerical values.
 These represent the weight of the arc connecting two points.
 It also must have two columns with the entries for the entities to be connected in the diagram.
 These two columns must have the same set of values so that the engine can understand the relation between all the entities.
 If there is not a relation between two entities the weight of the arc is zero.
 Note that when you create a directed chord diagram with two different categories, all the relations between entities of the same category have a zero weight.

 An example of dataset for the chord chart is represented in Table 6.3

-Once you have selected the dataset open the designer and select chord chart type.
-Then choose the two entities in the X-axis panel and the value in the Y-axis panel as showed in Figure 6.27.
-Now you are ready to customize the chart setting the generic configuration and the palette on **Configuration**.

 +--------------------+--------------+-----------+
 |    CUSTOMER\_ CITY | STORE\_ CITY | VALUE     |